-After the timer completes one revolution the time ring then halts, maintaining a red circle.
+After the timer completes one revolution the time ring then stays visible, and turns red if previously not red.
 The time digits carry on incrementing until Mute is released.

 The PTT function can also be triggered via Omni-Rig.

 This is displayed if the PTT was detected via Omni-Rig.